Fatboychummy-Fiverr/tx_ucg_wide_stripmine/README.md

 This program is designed to create a 3x3 stripmine in Minecraft using ComputerCraft.
 It includes features for recovery, inventory management, and customizable parameters.

-This program was commissioned by tx_ucg on [Fiverr](https://www.fiverr.com/fatboychummy).
+This program was commissioned by UCG on [Fiverr](https://www.fiverr.com/fatboychummy).

 ![Example image](images/mine.png)